Quantum computing of nonlinear reacting flows via the probability density function method: Validations

 Figure~\ref{fig:pdf} shows the evolution of the scalar PDF over time, obtained from the history state $\ket{\psi}$.
 Starting from an initial beta distribution centered around $\phi=0.5$, the PDF is driven by reaction and mixing.
 The distribution first broadens and shifts towards higher $\phi$ values due to reaction, then evolves towards a bimodal shape, before finally collapsing into a sharp peak at the steady-state value near $\phi=0.8$.
-This result, obtained from a single quantum computation, demonstrates the framework's ability to capture the temporal dynamics of a nonlinear reactive system.
+This complete temporal evolution, capturing the transient dynamics from a smooth initial distribution to a sharp steady state, is obtained from a single quantum computation via the history state method.
+The results obtained from the quantum simulator are in agreement with those from a classical finite-difference solution of the same discretized system, confirming the correctness of the history state formulation.
+This demonstrates the framework's ability to resolve the nonlinear dynamics of a reactive system within a quantum computing workflow.